davidthings/hdelk/docs/top.md

 ![]({{site.baseurl}}/assets/images/netlistsvg.svg)

 This is an SVG sample from the home page.
 Clearly if you want real diagrams generated from actual code, NetListSVG is the project to look into.
-NetListSVG uses [Elk.JS](https://github.com/OpenKieler/elkjs) for its layout, and was an inspiration for the present project.
+NetListSVG uses [Elk.JS](https://github.com/OpenKieler/elkjs) for its layout, and was an inspiration for HDElk.

 ## Simple Example